 recent . retentiv . resilient .

-In the classical triad of the term 'lifting', the structures and elements of the historical cultural landscape (especially the dry stone walls of olive cultivation) are to be 'lifted' in the landscape in the sense that they are preserved (resilient - able to resist), can take on new functions (retentive - able to absorb) and are renewed (recent - fresh).
+In the classical triad of the term 'repealation', the structures and elements of the historical cultural landscape (especially the dry stone walls of olive cultivation) are to be 'repealed' in the landscape in the sense that they are preserved (resilient - able to resist), can take on new functions (retentive - able to absorb) and are renewed (recent - fresh).

 … villages, agriculture and dry stone walls (GHERSI, KONOLD)

-... demographic change, microeconomies, tourism and rural social structures.
+… demographic changes, micro economies, tourism und rural social structures.